Description

 - Roll out the dough.
 Once the dough has rested for 45 min, remove it from the fridge.
 Roll out the dough on a floured surface with a floured rolling pin into a round slightly bigger than the pan.
 It should be pretty thin, about 3mm (⅒ in) thick.
 If the dough becomes soft and sticky as you roll, sprinkle a bit more flour under the dough and on the rolling pin.

 - Line the pan with the dough.
 Fold the dough in half and then fold it one more time.
 Pick it up and brush off any excess flour.
 Line the pan with the rolled dough by placing it in the pan and unfolding it.
-Don’t worry if it tears up while transporting it from the working surface to the pan.
+Don’t worry if it tears while transporting it from the working surface to the pan.
 Just press it back together with your fingers, and it’ll go totally unnoticed.
 Ease the dough across the bottom and sides of the pan with your fingers.
 Leave a little excess dough hanging over the edge.
-If you have more than 5cm (2 in) of dough in places hanging over the edge of the pan, delicately tear off some of it, wrap it in plastic wrap, and refrigerate.
+If you have more than 5 cm (2 in) of dough in places hanging over the edge of the pan, delicately tear off some of it, wrap it in plastic wrap, and refrigerate.
 You might need it later to patch up the tart crust if there is a small hole or a crack.
 Fold the excess pastry over into the pan to make double-thick walls.
 Press the dough along the seam and fluted sides of the pan with your index fingers side by side to create indents.
+Prick the base of the tart case a dozen times with a fork.

-- Blind bake the tart crust.
+- Blind-bake the tart crust.
 Place the pan in the freezer (or the fridge if you don’t have a freezer) for 20 min.
 Cold dough is less likely to shrink while baking.
 In the meantime, preheat your oven to 200°C (390°F).
 Line the dough with a piece of parchment paper big enough to cover the dough entirely, even the top edges of the sides.
 Fill the pan with pie weights or dried beans/lentils/rice.
 Put the tart pan on a baking sheet (it’ll be easier to handle than the hot tart pan).
 Bake the crust for 15 min.
 Remove the pie weights and parchment paper.
-Patch any crack or hole with the reserved dough.
+Patch any cracks or holes with the reserved dough.
 Return the tart crust to the oven and continue baking for 10 min.
-By then the bottom of the crust should be golden and dry to the touch.
+By then, the bottom of the crust should be golden and dry to the touch.

 - Finish the filling while the crust is blind baking.
-Cut off the leeks roots and the tough green tops and peel off their first layers.
+Cut off the leeks’ roots and the tough green tops, and peel off their first layers.
 Discard them.
-Wash the leeks under running water and try to remove any grits you see with your fingers.
+Wash the leeks under running water and try to remove any grit you see with your fingers.
 Slice the leeks in half lengthwise.
 Place the halves cut side down and slice them in half lengthwise again.
 Then cut the leeks into thin slices.
-You’re basically cutting the leeks into ‘quarter’ moons instead of half moons.
+You’re basically cutting the leeks into ‘quarter’ moons instead of half-moons.
 Melt the butter over medium heat in a non-stick frying pan.
-Add the chopped leeks, stir them around with a wooden spoon to cover them in butter and cover the pan with a lid.
+Add the chopped leeks, stir them around with a wooden spoon to cover them in butter, and cover the pan with a lid.
 Cook the leeks until completely tender, about 10 min, stirring occasionally to make sure the leeks don’t catch on the bottom.
+Remove the frying pan from the heat.
 Pour the bechamel sauce into the frying pan and stir with a wooden spoon until well incorporated.
 Stir in the diced ham.
-Taste the filling and adjust the seasoning accordingly with a bit more salt or/black pepper if necessary.
+Taste the filling and adjust the seasoning accordingly with a bit more salt or black pepper if necessary.

 - Bake the leek tart.
 Scrape the filling into the blind-baked crust.
 Sprinkle the reserved cheese evenly over it.
 Bake the leek tart for 25 to 30 min.
 The edges of the crust should be golden brown.
 Slide the pan onto a wire rack and cool for 20 min.
 Serve or wait until the leek tart has cooled down to room temperature.